 The vast, complex terrain of Alaska makes the installation of seismic stations more challenging.
 The lack of roads throughout most of Alaska is an obstacle that will be overcome with the use of helicopters.
 However, the pattern of marching sites across Alaska, as was done in the Lower 48, will not be replicated.
-Instead, sites will migrate out from logistical hubs.
+Instead, sites will occupy a static pattern until the project end date.